larrygrpolanco/larrygrpolanco/README.md

 Here are a couple of projects I'm actively developing:

 -   **[Hobbesian Mind Simulator](https://github.com/larrygrpolanco/hobbesian-mind)**: A philosophical AI system implementing Thomas Hobbes' model of human cognition from "Leviathan" (1651).
-This agent-based system processes input through sequential stages mirroring Hobbes' materialist theory—from sense perception through imagination to trains of thought—creating responses grounded in historical philosophy.
-(Tech: Python, asyncio, DeepSeek LLM API)
+This agent-based system processes input through sequential stages mirroring Hobbes' materialist theory—from sense perception through imagination to trains of thought—creating responses grounded in historical philosophy. *(Tech: Python, asyncio, DeepSeek LLM API)*

--   **[Taped Chinese](https://github.com/larrygrpolanco/standard-chinese-platform)**: Digitized, modernized, and updated web application of the FSI public domain Chinese curriculum.
-LLM powered exercises were added to each unit to address the weaknesses of the original course and make learning more relevant and personal.
+-   **[Taped Chinese](https://github.com/larrygrpolanco/standard-chinese-platform)**: Taped Chinese: Digitized, modernized, and updated web application of the FSI public domain Chinese curriculum.
+I implemented "Relevant World Practice" - an LLM-powered feature that analyzes unit content, extracts key vocabulary and grammar patterns, and generates personalized exercises as structured JSON output.
+This addresses the original course's weakness of over-focusing on form by creating contextually relevant practice opportunities for learners based on their profiles and goals.
     *(Tech: SvelteKit, Supabase, LLM APIs)*

 ### Selected Past Work

--   **[Fulbright Planner](https://github.com/larrygrpolanco/eta-lesson-planner)**: An AI-powered tool creating context-aware lesson plans for Fulbright educators in Taiwan.
-Developed iteratively with user feedback to save planning time and enhance instructional quality.
+-   **[Fulbright Planner](https://github.com/larrygrpolanco/eta-lesson-planner)**: Fulbright Planner: An AI-powered tool creating context-aware lesson plans for Fulbright educators in Taiwan.
+Developed iteratively through testing with ~50 colleagues, this app uses progressive prompting techniques to generate comprehensive plans in logical phases.
+Backend analysis of app logs informed prompt optimizations to align with actual educator needs, resulting in significant time savings while maintaining pedagogical quality.
     *(Tech: Python, Svelte, Anthropic Claude API)*

+-   **[SABR-automated-coding](https://github.com/larrygrpolanco/SABR-automated-coding)**: A prototype tool that transforms qualitative research coding using LLMs.
+This system automatically identifies linguistic and thematic patterns in educational transcripts, reducing what typically takes researchers days into minutes.
+The backend implements a sophisticated prompt architecture that leverages few-shot learning and detailed instruction tuning to apply specific research codes with explanations.
+Validation testing against expert human coders showed promising agreement metrics, demonstrating the potential for AI-augmented qualitative methodology. *(Tech: Python, LLM APIs, CSV processing)*

 -   **[YouTube Academic Spoken English Corpus (YASEC)](https://github.com/larrygrpolanco/youtube-transcript-corpus-study)**: A foundational project for me involving the creation and analysis of a 58-million-word corpus from YouTube academic video transcripts.
 This was my first major effort in using code (Python scripts) to systematically scrape, process, and analyze a large dataset to answer specific research questions about the lexical demands of online academic English.
     *(Tech: Python, youtube-transcript-api)*